Kasakela chimpanzee community: Gaia

 Gaia (b.
 February 1993) is Gremlin's oldest daughter.
 Her father was Wilkie.
 As a juvenile, she helped her mother raise the twins Glitter and Golden, and this is shown in a number of documentaries about the community.
-Gremlin took Gaia's first-born son from her, and the son died in infancy.
+Gaia gave birth to her first baby in April 2006, but the baby's grandmother Gremlin took the infant from her daughter, presumably in fear of it being attacked.
+Although Gremlin's instincts were justified from her own experiences of other community females attacking her newborns, the infant died just five months later.
 Gaia's second infant was stillborn, but her third pregnancy resulted in twins.
 However, once again her mother took over the babies, and one of the twins died at a few days old.
 She finally gave birth to a son named Google in 2010, fathered by Faustino.
 She gave birth to a son named Gabo in 2015.

 Glitter and Golden

 Glitter and Golden (b.
 July 1998) are the twin daughters of Gremlin, fathered by Frodo.
-They are the only pair of wild chimpanzee twins known to have survived to the age of sexual maturity.
-Several documentaries have featured Gremlin raising the twins, with help of their sister Gaia.
+Gaia contributed to the raising of Gremlin’s twins, helping them to become the only known pair of wild chimpanzee twins known that have survived to the age of sexual maturity.
 Each of the pair exhibits a different personality.
 Glitter is shy and cautious, while Golden is more adventurous and willing to engage in rough and tumble activities.
-In 2011, Glitter gave birth to daughter named Gossamer, fathered by Sheldon.
+In 2011, Glitter gave birth to daughter named Gossamer, who was fathered by Sheldon.
 She gave birth to a son named Ghurubu in 2016.
 In 2012, Golden gave birth to a daughter named Glamour.
-Golden gave birth to a son named Gombe in 2017.
+Golden also gave birth to a son named Gombe in 2017.
+She had another baby in 2022.
+Golden and Glitter have remained extremely close through adulthood.

 P-family

 Passion

 Passion (c.1951–1982) was a central female of the Kasekela community.
 She, along with her daughter Pom, captured, killed, and ate about ten newborns at Gombe.
-Passion possessed a rather domineering and aggressive personality; according to Goodall, Passion was an unnatural and indifferent mother to her three surviving offspring, but she became a very high-ranking female.
+Passion possessed a rather domineering and aggressive personality; according to Goodall, Passion was an indifferent mother to her three surviving offspring, but she became a very high-ranking female.
 She became more solitary later in life and died of some type of wasting disease in 1982.
 In addition to Pom, Prof and Pax, she gave birth to a baby in 1962 which died in infancy.
 She also had a stillborn baby, or possibly a miscarriage in 1970.